 6. Have You Been Out In The Field This Year?

 I know I am obsessed with the value of sales managers being out in the field coaching.
-Many of my clients have been so busy with sales meetings that they have not spent any time in the field so far this year.
+Many of my clients have been so busy with sales meetings that they have not spent any time in the field this year.
 Shame.
 Yes, this is a shame as it is bad business.
-If you haven’t been out in the field with each of your salespeople then make sure you plan to do so by the end of this month.
+If you haven’t been out in the field with each of your salespeople, then make sure you plan to do so by this month.

 If not, “don’t pass “Go” and don’t collect $200.”

 7. Do Your Reps Know What Their Quotas Are?

 I know that quota setting is a complicated process.
 However, salespeople need/want to know what their goals are.
 If you want your salespeople focused and produced, they must know how much sales they need to bring in.

 If all your reps know how they are doing YTD vs. quota, give yourself a √

 8. Do Your Reps Know and Understand Their Compensation Plan?